mutiawhy/Final-Project/README.md

 I constructed new variables containing hour and day information from datetime variables in this stage for EDA purposes.
 Finally, I dropped some irrelevant data that weren't necessary and didn't fit in the context of the problem that was trying to be solved

 2. Feature Engineering.
 Since some algorithms can’t work with categorical data directly, Source, name ,day and hour columns that contain text values are need to be transformed to numerical values using one-hot encoding.
-I alse used standarscaler to standardize the unit of some data.
+I also used standarscaler to standardize the unit of some data.

 3. Modelling
 I implemented various regression models: Linear Regression, SVR, LGBM, Random Forest Regressor and XGBoost Regressorand evaluated their performance on the test data and validation data using KFold.
 Hyperparameter tuning for the best model has been done with the help of RandomizedSearchCV.